What is Fair trade coffee?

 As the movement started in response to the struggles of the Mexican farmers following the collapse of coffee prices in the late 1980s, Mexico is a huge producer of Fair trade coffee.

 Since its origins in Mexico, the campaign has expanded across the globe and now every country that produces coffee beans has Fair trade certified farmers.
-This includes: Brazil, Vietnam, Columbia and Indonesia.
+This includes: Brazil, Peru, Honduras, Vietnam, Colombia and Indonesia.

 Is small batch coffee Fair Trade?